damijanc/simple-mysqli/README.md

 Simple wrapper for PHP MySqli driver

 This lib simplifies usage of mysqli.
-Simple use case.
+Simple use case:
 ```php
 $database =  new DB();
 $database->Connect();